Moths of North Carolina

 Adult Markings: This is a small but colorful moth that typically rests with the wings held tentlike over the body.
 The palps and head are mostly whitish, while the forewing has a white ground color that is overlain with complex patterning.
 The basal half has a narrow inwardly curved brown line at the base that is followed by a broad zone of brown dusting in the submedial region.
 The dark brown median line is narrow and outwardly angled.
 Following this is a broad zone with dark brown speckling that is followed by a set of brown and white lines and bars that radiate from the tornus.
 Most of these widen to become wedge-shaped as they project to the costa.
 The most conspicuous is a wedge-shaped brown or brownish-orange costal bar in the subapical region that is margined by a very narrow, curved, white line basally, and a much thicker, wedge-shaped, white bar apically.
 The final mark is an orange bar along the termen that is thinly lined with brown scales.
 The hindwing marks are generally similar to those of the forewing except that the set of brown and white line and bars that radiate from the tornus on the forewing are replace by five black terminal eyespots that are flanked by smaller iridescent patches.
 The eyespots are partially embedded in and preceded by a band of orange to orangish-white wash.

 Eoparargyractis irroratalis superficially resembles several other crambids such as Petrophila canadensis and Neargyractis slossonalis.
 It is best distinguished by using a combination of features that include 1) the narrow, inwardly curved, brown line at the base of the forewing, 2) the wedge-shaped brown or brownish-orange costal bar in the subapical region that is margined by a very narrow white line basally, and a much thicker, wedge-shaped, white bar apically, and 3) eyespots on the hindwing that are preceded by a band of orangish to orangish-white wash.
-Eoparargyractis plevie is very similar but lacks the orangish wash in front of the eyespots.
-As of 2023, it has yet to be documented within the state.
+Eoparargyractis plevie is very similar but lacks the orangish wash in front of the eyespots and has a black mark above the terminal spot.

 Forewing Length: 5-7 mm (Munroe, 1972)